 When you’re at home with your child

 - Plan for a calm start to the day by having morning and evening routines.
-You can do this by organising uniforms, lunches and school bags the night before and getting your child to have a shower or bath in the evening, and get your child to bed at a regular time.
+For example, get uniforms, lunches and school bags ready the night before, and get your child to have a shower or bath in the evening, and get your child to bed at a regular time.

 - Make your home ‘boring’ during school hours so that you don’t accidentally reward your child for not going to school.
 This means little or no TV, video games, leisure activities, internet use and so on.
 You could think about not letting your child use their phone during school hours.

 Getting to school

 - Get someone else to drop your child at school, if you can.
 Children often cope better with separation at home rather than at the school gate.